vuestorefront/vue-storefront/src/modules/icmaa-config/README.md

 local-${mandant}-storeview-${store-code}.json
 ```

 This module also put the current `process.env.__BUILDTIME__` into local-storage and force a flush if it isn't sync anymore.
 This way we can force a new load of specific data into local-storage with each new build.
+Items in local-storage that should be protected from flush, must be added to the `localStorageBuildFlushWhitelist` config array in `icmaa_config` config node (can be a RegExp).

 ## Installation